grantcarthew/data-asx-historical-share-tables/README.md

 # ASX Historical Share Tables

-These historical share tables cover trading in all main board Australian Stock Exchange stocks.
+This project contains an archive of historical share tables which cover trading in all main board Australian Stock Exchange stocks.

-This project contains an archive of these tables in CSV format.

 ## Installation